GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 I chose Regina because she seemed very different from me.
 I wanted to try and have a break from myself, and try and see things from a different point of view, so that I can be a more un-biased designer.

+## Introduction
+This is my first UX project, and the point of this blog post is for me to learn, so if you have any constructive feedback, I'd love to hear it!

+Also, I want to appologize, because I've never used Spotify, and I didn't decided not to even try to use the interface.
+Most of the ideas I made, I made before I even searched for a song online.
+So, let me know all of the inaccuracies I made in this project.

 ## Ideas
-Before I start, I'd like to clarify that I know that implementing some features that I mentioned here may be difficult to implement, even if they're simple, and in real-life, I'd find a way to satisfy both engineers and the user, but for the sake of pleasing Regina, I'll spit any idea that sounds good at first, in order to brainstorm, then pick what seems best.

-Also, I want to appologize, because I've never used Spotify, and I didn't fully use the interface.
-Most of the ideas I made, I made before I even searched for a song online.

 - Sort the songs automatically?
     No, because Regina may want to sort by date, genre, year, etc.